 Manchester is often touted as the UK’s second city and it’s not hard to see why.
-It really comes as no surprise that there is seemingly no end of fun things to do in Manchester.
+There are seemingly no end of fun things to do in Manchester!
 Read on to discover why Manchester should be top of the list for your next city break.

 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

 I moved to Manchester at the age of 18.
 Ready for all the adventures university life could throw at me, I packed up my belongings and made the short trip down the M62 from my home city of Liverpool.
 My intention was only to stay for the 4 years it would take me to finish my degree.
 5 years later, I was still there.

 So what was it about Liverpool’s rival city that made it so difficult for me to leave?